AdobeDocs/workfront.en/help/quicksilver/product-announcements/product-releases/goals-release-activity/goals-23-1-release/goals-jan.md

 ---
 # Adobe Workfront Goals 23.1 release activity: Week of December 5, 2023

-This page describes all enhancements made with the 23.1 release for Adobe Workfront Goals to the Preview environment the in early January.
+This page describes all enhancements made with the 23.1 release for Adobe Workfront Goals to the Preview environment in early January.

 These enhancements will be made available in the Production environment with the 23.1 release, which is scheduled for the week of January 16, 2023.